Do Colleges Look at Middle School Grades?

 You will begin to develop foundational academic skills in middle school, so paying attention and taking your studies seriously can be key to future success.
 Middle school is where students begin learning to think independently and critically, all of which will be essential to one’s academic future.

 It is much easier to continuously work on and improve skills than to start from scratch as you reach high school and beyond.
 So yes, middle school grades are important!
+And, the best part is even if your middle school grade point average falters, you’ll have plenty of opportunity to work on your academics before your grades start to matter!

 Do Middle School Grades Matter to Colleges?

-However, this does not mean you should not take middle school marks seriously.
 The classes you take in middle school are foundational to your high school classes.
 Getting good grades in middle school will help your performance in high school, allowing you to stand out during college applications.
+As such, instead of focusing on what a strong GPA is in middle school, you should focus on

 What Can You Do In Middle School to Prepare for College?